 Are there signs, symptoms, and/or conditions the physician or the other qualified health care professional must address before deciding to perform a procedure or service?

 If Yes, based on the documentation, an E/M service might be medically necessary with modifier 25

-An established patient was scheduled for a follow up E/M. The physician met the documentation requirements for a 99213.
+An established patient was scheduled for a follow up E/M after a change in his blood pressure medications.
+The physician met the documentation requirements for a 99213.

 The patient then complained that he was washing dishes, dropped a glass and now his thigh muscle felt like a piece of glass went through his skin.

 Based on the signs and symptoms documented, the physician performed 20520 (removal of foreign body in muscle or tendon sheath; simple) which has 10 global days.

 The proper billing would be 99213 25 and 20520.

 Were the physician's or other qualified health care professional's evaluation and management of the problem significant and beyond the normal preoperative and postoperative work?